enriquepablo/peer/doc/branding.rst

 The global identification will be support by the use of a jQuery custom theme.
 It would be apply in any site button, icon, user messages... and spread all over the web site.

-You can create and download your own jQuery custom theme in this `link
+You can create and download your own jQuery custom theme in the `Theme Roller application
 <http://jqueryui.com/themeroller/>`_.

 It must to be the 1.8.14 theme version Stable, for jQuery 1.3.2+

 How to change styles
 --------------------

 The customizable theme options can be achieved by changing the settings.py file located in the project´s main directory.

 The options to change are located in this file´s block: